tdwg/bdq/tg2/_build_review/templates/extension/bdqffdq/bdqffdq_extension-header.md

 ### 1.2 Audience (non-normative)

-This document is intended for ontology engineers, semantic modelers, and developers who are applying the BDQ Fitness for Use Framework in OWL environments.
+This document is intended for ontology engineers, semantic modelers, and developers who are applying the BDQ Fitness For Use Framework in OWL environments.
 It will be especially useful for:

 - Implementers using OWL reasoners or validators to enforce or explore logical structures
 - Developers of semantic tooling and metadata pipelines based on the BDQ Standard
-- Standards developers needing a detailed view of the formal semantics behind Fitness for Use Framework concepts.
+- Standards developers needing a detailed view of the formal semantics behind Fitness For Use Framework concepts.

 This document assumes familiarity with OWL constructs, reasoning profiles, and RDF/OWL modeling practices.